Joon-Klaps/viralgenie/docs/customisation/databases.md

 Viralgenie uses a multitude of databases in order to analyse reads, contigs and consensus constructs.
 The default databases will be sufficient in most cases but there are always exceptions.
 This document will guide you towards the right documentation location for creating your custom databases.

-> [!NOTE]
+!!!
+Tip
-> Keep an eye out for [nf-core createtaxdb](https://nf-co.re/createtaxdb/) as it can be used for the main databases.
+    Keep an eye out for [nf-core createtaxdb](https://nf-co.re/createtaxdb/) as it can be used for the customization of the main databases but is still under development.

 ## Reference pool

 The reference pool dataset is used to identify potential references for scaffolding.
 It's a fasta file that will be used to make a blast database within the pipeline.
 The default database is the [clustered Reference Viral DataBase (C-RVDB)](https://rvdb.dbi.udel.edu/) a database that was build for enhancing virus detection using high-throughput/next-generation sequencing (HTS/NGS) technologies.
 An alternative reference pool is the [Virosaurus](https://viralzone.expasy.org/8676) database which is a manually curated database of viral genomes.

 Any nucleotide fasta file will do.
 Specify it with the parameter `--reference_pool`.

 ## Kaiju